-This parfait is perfect for breakfast/brunch and even as dessert.
-You can easily play around with the toppings and get creative decorating them with different berries & nuts.
+This festive Chia pudding parfait is perfect for breakfast, brunch and even as a healthy dessert.
+You can easily play around with the toppings and get creative decorating them with different fruits & nuts.

-Known for their health benefits, chia seeds are rich in nourishing essential fatty acids, high in natural plant fibre, plant protein and minerals, such as calcium, phosphorus and manganese.
-The nutrition qualities of chia seeds translate into numerous health benefits including boosting energy, stabilising blood sugar levels, improving digestion, lowering cholesterol and promoting overall heart health, all while also nourishing our beauty bits – our hair, skin & nails.
+Known for their health benefits, chia seeds are rich in essential fatty acids (especially omega 3’s), high in natural plant fibre, and a good source of plant protein and minerals, such as calcium, phosphorus and manganese.
+They’re absolutely amazing for the digestive system, help boost energy levels, stabilise blood sugar levels, all while also nourishing our beauty bits – our hair, skin & nails.

 If you’re not a fan of straight up chia pudding, I dare you to try this version which calls for a little added yogurt.
 Adding the yogurt completely changes the texture of chia pudding, making it creamier and less gooey in consistency.
-If you’re dairy free, plain coconut yogurt is a great alternative.
-It is naturally sweetened with a raspberry compote, which is a simple mix of raspberries, freshly squeezed orange juice, balsamic vinegar and chia seeds.
-The chia seeds added into the compote help absorb some of the moisture, giving it a nice thick consistency.
+If you’re dairy free, coconut yogurt is a great alternative.
+It is naturally sweetened with a raspberry compote, which is a simple mix of raspberries, freshly squeezed orange juice, and more chia seeds, which helps it thicken up nicely, giving it a nice thick consistency.

 |Chia Pudding Parfait With Raspberry Compote|| |